 Hares, deer, mouflons

-The European hare (Lepus europaeus sp.) lived on the island and between 1902 and 1908 the Aksis deer (Aksis aksis), the fallow deer (Dama dama) and the mouflon (Ovis musimon) were imported, so their descendants still adorn the forests, parks and glades of Brijuni and are part of its identity.
+The European hare (Lepus europaeus sp.) lived on the island and between 1902 and 1908 the axis deer (Aksis aksis), the fallow deer (Dama dama) and the mouflon (Ovis musimon) were imported, so their descendants still adorn the forests, parks and glades of Brijuni and are part of its identity.

 Autochthonous world of birds

-In the swamp ooze and shallow water the birds find insects, mosquito larvae and gambusias, small fish that have had an important role in the recovery of the island from malaria at the beginning of the century.
-I In this fenced area the underbrush and the low plant cover can grow undisturbed because there is no influence of game, therefore this habitat is ideal for many species of warblers, nightingales, blackbirds, chiffchaffs and other songbirds.
+In the swamp mud and shallow water the birds find insects, mosquito larvae and gambusias, small fish that have had an important role in the recovery of the island from malaria at the beginning of the century.
+In this fenced area the underbrush and the low plant cover can grow undisturbed because there is no influence of game, therefore this habitat is ideal for many species of warblers, nightingales, blackbirds, chiffchaffs and other songbirds.

 In the crowns of pines we can find nests of sparrow hawks, goshawks and common buzzards.
 Of other predatory birds there are the marsh harriers and moor harriers.